YuanyueLi/FlashEntropySearch/README.md

 flash_entropy.build_index(spectral_library)
 ```

+It is important to note that for the fast identity search, all spectra in the `spectral_library` will be **re-sorted** by the m/z values.
+The `build_index` function will return a list of the re-sorted spectra, which can be used to map the results back to the original order.
+If necessary, you can also add some metadata, such as an `id` field, to the spectra to keep track of their original order.

 ### Step 2: Clean the query spectrum

-Before library search, your query spectrum needs to be pre-processed by the `clean_spectrum_for_search` function.
-The `clean_spectrum_for_search` function will do the following things:
+Before performing a library search, the query spectrum needs to be pre-processed using the `clean_spectrum_for_search` function.
+This function performs the following steps:

-1. The empty peaks (m/z = 0 or intensity = 0) will be removed.
+1. Remove empty peaks (m/z <= 0 or intensity <= 0).

-2. Remove the peaks have m/z lower than the 0.

-3. Remove the peaks have m/z higher than the `precursor_mz - precursor_ions_removal_da`.
-This step can be used for remove precursor ions, which can improve the spectral comparison quality.
+2. Remove peaks with m/z values greater than `precursor_mz - precursor_ions_removal_da`.
+This step removes precursor ions, which can improve the quality of spectral comparison.

-4. Centroid the spectrum by merging the peaks within the +/- `min_ms2_difference_in_da`, sort the result spectrum by m/z.
+3. Centroid the spectrum by merging peaks within +/- `min_ms2_difference_in_da` and sort the resulting spectrum by m/z.

-5. Remove the peaks with intensity less than the `noise_threshold` \* maximum (intensity).
+4. Remove peaks with intensity less than `noise_threshold` \* maximum intensity.

-6. Keep the top `max_peak_num` peaks, and remove the rest peaks.
+5. Keep only the top `max_peak_num` peaks and remove all others.

-7. Normalize the intensity to sum to 1.
+6. Normalize the intensity to sum to 1.

+To use this function, call it on your query spectrum, passing in the relevant parameters:

 ```python
 query_spectrum['peaks'] = flash_entropy.clean_spectrum_for_search(precursor_mz=query_spectrum['precursor_mz'],peaks=query_spectrum['peaks'])
 ```

-We also provide a function `clean_spectrum` to do the same thing, which can be called as follows:
+We also provide a separate function called `clean_spectrum` that performs the same cleaning steps as `clean_spectrum_for_search`.
+This function can be called as follows:

 ```python
 from ms_entropy import clean_spectrum